What type of risk is associated with the direction of interest rates, equities, and currencies?

 Prepare for the Investment Funds in Canada Exam.
 Use flashcards, multiple choice questions, and detailed explanations to master key topics and excel in your test.
 Gain confidence with our expertly designed study tools!

-The correct answer is market risk.
 Market risk refers to the potential for an investor to experience losses due to factors that affect the overall performance of the financial markets.
-This type of risk encompasses fluctuations in interest rates, stock prices, and foreign exchange rates, as these variables can have significant impacts on investment returns.
+This includes changes in interest rates, fluctuations in stock prices (equities), and variations in currency exchange rates.

 Subscribe